Atlanta for the 99%

 Affordable Housing

 Housing is a human right – not a commodity.
 Atlanta needs to invest now in dense, social, affordable housing, and hold developers accountable to their promises to build affordable units — especially in rapidly gentrifying areas like the Beltline.
-We need to raise our expectations and redefine “affordability” to reflect the wages of average Atlanta residents, and cap property taxes so long-term residents can afford to stay in their neighborhoods.
+We need to raise our expectations and redefine “affordability” to reflect the wages of average Atlanta residents, invest in affordability programs to help senior and low-income homeowners so legacy residents can afford to stay in their neighborhoods.

 Atlanta can afford to build enough housing to meet our growing city’s needs, while also ensuring long-time residents can stay in their communities with access to transit, good schools, walkable neighborhoods, and affordable grocery stores.